Matt-Gallery/cloud-closet-front-end/Proposal.md

 ## Project Description

-### Our application is called XXXXXXX.
+### Our application is called Closet Cloud.
 It provides recommendations to users on what outfit to wear based on their saved wardrobe items and the weather forecast.

 ## Application Description